rmetzler/bliki/wiki/git/survival.md

 I think the `git` UI is pretty awful, and encourages using Git in ways that will screw you.
 Here are a few things I've picked up that have saved my bacon.

-* You will inevitably need to understand Git's "internals" to make use of it as an SCM tool.
+* You will inevitably need to understand Git's “internals” to make use of it as an SCM tool.
 Accept this early.
 If you think your SCM tool should not expose you to so much plumbing, [don't](http://mercurial.selenic.com) [use](http://bazaar.canonical.com) [Git](http://subversion.apache.org).